nameko/nameko/docs/testing.rst

 Unit testing in nameko usually means testing a single service in isolation - i.e. without any or most of its dependencies.

-Tne :func:`~nameko.testing.services.worker_factory` utility will create a worker from a given service class, with its dependencies replaced by :class:`mock.MagicMock` objects.
+The :func:`~nameko.testing.services.worker_factory` utility will create a worker from a given service class, with its dependencies replaced by :class:`mock.MagicMock` objects.
 Dependency functionality can then be imitated by adding side effects and return values:

 .. literalinclude:: examples/testing/unit_test.py